DeathPancake1/todo-app/README.md

 The front-end of a todo list application.
 A centralized server holds the user's data, the user must login to an account.
 It was developed using typescript for strong types and connects to a server running before starting.
+The user creates an account and logs in, they will accept a secure jwt token that is stored in secure local storage and used to fetch their todos each time they request them and update them to avoid unauthorized requests.

 ## Notes

 Change BASE_URL variable in files: src/Home.tsx , src/Login.tsx , src/Register.tsx to the url to your local server before running.
+Mine was ```192.168.1.13``` yours will be different.

 ## Technologies